wissem01chiha/tinydnn/docs/how_tos/How-Tos.md

 # How-Tos
-Details about tiny-dnn's API and short examples.
+Details about tinydnn's API and short examples.

 ## construct the network model
 There are two types of network model available: sequential and graph.
 A graph representation describe network as computational graph - each node of graph is layer, and each directed edge holds tensor and its gradients.
 Sequential representation describe network as linked list - each layer has at most one predecessor and one successor layer.